Best photography spots & viewpoints in Córdoba

 Calleja de las Flores

-Córdoba's most Instagrammed alleyCórdoba's postcard image: a narrow cobbled alley, white walls adorned with geranium pots, the Mezquita-Catedral bell tower framed at the far end.
+Córdoba's most photographed alleyCórdoba's postcard image: a narrow cobbled alley, white walls adorned with geranium pots, the Mezquita-Catedral bell tower framed at the far end.
 The classic shot from the dead end of the lane is unmissable.

 Perfect composition